croteb/hapi-dogwater-auth-blog-api/README.md

 # Assumptions / futures
 * User management is static via fixtures right now.
 Allow users to register on demand.
 * Move from memory storage to disk/sql/nosql.
-* Move to more external config based configuration.
+* Move to a more external config based configuration.
 * Threaded comments
 * Pagination / filtering of posts and comments